pnp/cli-microsoft365/docs/manual/docs/cmd/aad/oauth2grant/oauth2grant-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to Azure Active Directory Graph, using the [aad connect](../connect.md) command.
+    Before using this command, log in to Azure Active Directory Graph, using the [aad login](../login.md) command.

 ## Remarks

-To update service principal's OAuth2 permissions, you have to first connect to Azure Active Directory Graph using the [aad connect](../connect.md) command, eg. `aad connect`.
+To update service principal's OAuth2 permissions, you have to first log in to Azure Active Directory Graph using the [aad login](../login.md) command, eg. `aad login`.

 Before you can update service principal's OAuth2 permissions, you need to get the `objectId` of the permissions grant to update.
 You can retrieve it using the [aad oauth2grant list](./oauth2grant-list.md) command.